jluna0413/CultivAREmergent/docs/wiki/Home.md

 ## Features

 *   **Plant Tracking:** Keep a detailed record of your plants, including their growth stages, activities (watering, feeding, etc.), and measurements.
-*   **Strain Management:** Catalog your cannabis strains with information about breeders, genetics, and more.
+*   **Cultivar Management:** Catalog your cannabis cultivars with information about breeders, genetics, and more.
 *   **Sensor Integration:** Connect to popular environmental sensors like AC Infinity and Ecowitt to automatically log temperature, humidity, and other data.
 *   **Image Uploads:** Visually track your plant's progress by uploading images to your journal.
 *   **Data Visualization:** View historical sensor data and plant measurements in easy-to-read graphs.